 Keyboard shortcuts eliminate many micro-decisions and mental hoops your brain otherwise has to process to get a task done.

 Okay, enough about editing the contents and designing the slides.
 Now, let’s talk about the presentation.
-A good PowerPoint presentation design with sophisticated contents is nothing if it is not presented well.
+A good PowerPoint presentation design with sophisticated content is nothing if it is not presented well.
 PowerPoint presentation is about creating the slides and how to deliver the information contained in the slides.

 In this case, of course, we have the privilege to control the presentation as we want as a presenter.
 Knowing about that, PowerPoint itself provides us specific shortcuts to improve our agility as a presenter.
-Here we categorize the shortcuts into two categories, the navigation category, and the presenters’ tools category:
+Here we categorize the shortcuts into two categories, the navigation category and the presenters’ tools category:

 1. Navigation Shortcuts

 Try this selection of PowerPoint presentation design shortcut keys for your next in-person or virtual PowerPoint slide show.